Nurses Charged with a Crime

 In particularly serious cases, our attorneys can help you find high-quality treatment by experienced providers who understand the challenges you face.
 We can also help you find help with regulatory agencies, employers, and insurance plans as you work to resolve any disciplinary proceeding.

-Our clients include doctors, nurses, dentists, pharmacist, massage therapists, psychologists, and mental health counselors.
+Our clients include doctors, nurses, dentists, pharmacists, massage therapists, psychologists, and mental health counselors.
 When a healthcare professional is under criminal investigation different legal issues can include:

 - protecting their licenses;